SaiHarshaK/Memory-Hacking/README.md

 Using this values we now Program the hack(done in c++ using visual studio as a console application).
 The [code](Assault%20Cube%20Hack.cpp) used to create the console application has been commented briefly.
 The file is in multibyte character set.

+[guidedhacking.com](https://guidedhacking.com) helped me in the making of the program.